PRUNERS/FLiT/plans/bisect-plan.md

 Quoted from Thiago Macieira [here](https://www.macieira.org/blog/2012/01/sorry-state-of-dynamic-libraries-on-linux/)

  > The `-fPIC` option doesn't enable only position-independent code.
 It also
- > enables ELF symbol interposition, which is when another module “steals” the
+ > enables ELF symbol interposition, which is when another module "steals" the
  > symbol.
 That happens normally by way of the copy relocations, but can also
  > happen if an `LD_PRELOAD`'ed module were to override those symbols.
 So the
  > compiler and linker must produce code that deals with that possibility.